paulkim26/gml-intersections/README.md

 A set of functions to determine whether various lines and 2D polygons intersect with one another in Game Maker.

 ## Compatibility
-Tested with `Game Maker 8.1`.
+Tested with `Game Maker 8.1 Standard`.
 Utilizes 'pro' functionality for Game Maker versions `8.1` and lower.
 Untested with `Game Maker Studio`.

 ## Functions